GOLDEN LABRADOR

 History

-The Golden Labrador is a mix of Labrador Retriever and Golden Retriever.
-They were mixed to get a sensible, working and patient breed.
+The Golden Labrador is a mix of the Labrador Retriever and Golden Retriever.
+They were bred to create a sensible, hardworking, and patient breed.
 It is very large in size and stands tall at 22 to 24 inches.
-Weighing about 60 to 80 pounds, they have square and flat-shaped head.
-The squarish wide muzzles and floppy ears are other physical characteristics that help to identify this breed.
-Additionally, it has the brown oval-shaped eyes along with a soft double coat having a dense as well as thick cover underneath.
+Weighing about 60 to 80 pounds, they have a square and flat-shaped head.
+The squarish wide muzzle and floppy ears are other physical characteristics that help identify this breed.
+Additionally, it has brown oval-shaped eyes along with a soft double coat that is dense and thick underneath.

 The Golden Labrador Dog is the most admired dog breed in the US.
-Tracing the history of the Golden Labrador, the dog took a circuitous route to get to North America.
-Going back some 500 years, European fisherman, chiefly English, French, Portuguese, and Spanish anglers, voyaged up to the Canadian Atlantic coastline.
+Tracing the history of the Golden Labrador, the dog took a circuitous route to reach North America.
+Going back about 500 years, European fishermen, mainly English, French, Portuguese, and Spanish anglers, voyaged to the Canadian Atlantic coastline.

-These industrious and adventurous Europeans travelled to Newfoundland and Labrador-Canadian territories long before European nations colonized Canadian provinces.
-So it can be conjectured that the early European settlers brought their dogs along with them that comingled with the native canine breeds.
-The unbridled comingling in these vast secluded North Atlantic islands engendered the creation of a new local breed-the St. John's Dog.
+These industrious and adventurous Europeans traveled to Newfoundland and Labrador, Canadian territories, long before European nations colonized Canadian provinces.
+Therefore, it can be hypothesized that the early European settlers brought their dogs along with them, which mixed with the native canine breeds.
+The unrestricted intermingling on these vast secluded North Atlantic islands led to the creation of a new local breed - the St. John's Dog.

-The newly evolved canine landrace shared its name with St. John's-the, Newfoundland's capital.
-St. John's Dog is the predecessor of all modern retriever breeds such as the Golden Retriever, Golden Retriever Lab, and Chesapeake Bay Retriever.
-The Golden Labrador puppy has a natural affinity for water-a trait the dog has inherited from its ancestor.
+The newly evolved canine landrace shared its name with St. John's, Newfoundland's capital.
+The St. John's Dog is the predecessor of all modern retriever breeds, such as the Golden Retriever, Golden Retriever Lab, and Chesapeake Bay Retriever.
+The Golden Labrador puppy has a natural affinity for water - a trait the dog inherited from its ancestors.

-The Golden Retriever Lab is prized even for its extraordinary diving and retrieving capacities, which accounts for the 'Retriever' in its name.
-The fully grown Golden Retriever mix is an excellent gundog, excelling in salvaging quarries for shooting team members and gamekeepers.
-Law enforcement departments and militaries extensively use the dog for various tasks like guiding the blind, sniffing bombs and explosives, rescuing hostages, and so on.
+The Golden Retriever Lab is prized for its extraordinary diving and retrieving abilities, which accounts for the 'Retriever' in its name.
+The fully grown Golden Retriever mix is an excellent gundog, excelling in retrieving game for shooting team members and gamekeepers.
+Law enforcement departments and militaries extensively use the dog for various tasks such as guiding the blind, sniffing bombs and explosives, rescuing hostages, and so on.

 Temperament and Personality

-Golden retriever lab mix is an energetic, happy, affectionate and smart dog which makes it perfect for a family pet.
-They are people friendly and loyal, they like children's company and even other pets if trained well.
-Their extreme kind and sensitive nature do not make them a good watchdog.
-They love to get attention from people and even from outsiders.
-Their relaxed nature makes them suitable for apartment life if they get adequate activity requirements.
+The Golden Retriever Lab mix is an energetic, happy, affectionate, and intelligent dog, making it a perfect choice for a family pet.
+They are people-friendly and loyal, enjoying the company of children and even other well-trained pets.
+Their exceptionally kind and sensitive nature doesn't lend them to be good watchdogs.
+They thrive on attention from both people and outsiders.
+Their laid-back demeanor makes them suitable for apartment living as long as their activity requirements are met.

-Initially bred to be a working dog it is now hugely fine-tuned its temperament and personality.
-Ancestors of the Golden Labrador dog were extraordinary divers, more than willing to dive into the freezing waters off of the Newfoundland and Labrador (presently the easternmost Canadian territories).
-Gamekeepers and hunting teams always ensured to take the dogs along with them during hunting trips in the dense forests.
+Initially bred as working dogs, they have finely tuned their temperament and personality over time.
+The ancestors of the Golden Labrador dog were exceptional divers, more than willing to plunge into the freezing waters off Newfoundland and Labrador (currently the easternmost Canadian territories).
+Gamekeepers and hunting teams always made sure to bring these dogs along during hunting trips in dense forests.

-No wonder the Golden Retriever Lab's legendary retrieving ability and its never-say-die spirit have made the dog very strong-willed.
-On the other hand, the dog can quickly and easily figure out both explicit commands and subtle cues, thanks to its intelligence.
-However, its fiercely independent nature and stubborn temperament could make it extremely challenging for dog trainers to impart socialization training.
+It's no wonder that the Golden Retriever Lab's legendary retrieving ability and unwavering spirit have made the dog incredibly strong-willed.
+On the flip side, the dog can quickly grasp both explicit commands and subtle cues, thanks to its intelligence.
+However, its fiercely independent nature and stubborn temperament can present challenges for dog trainers working on socialization training.

-Nevertheless, their mild disposition, calm, and composed temper enable them to get along ideally with other dogs, animals, and humans.
-Last but not least, their intrinsic diligence and innate intelligence make them supremely suitable for numerous jobs.
-Their amiable and generous nature makes them ideal for serving as therapy dogs, while their keen sense of smell helps track.
+Nevertheless, their gentle disposition, calm temperament, and composed nature enable them to get along splendidly with other dogs, animals, and humans.
+Last but not least, their intrinsic diligence and innate intelligence make them supremely suitable for a variety of jobs.
+Their amiable and generous nature makes them ideal for serving as therapy dogs, while their keen sense of smell aids in tracking.

-The Golden Labrador puppies, like their parents, have a thick short coat of black and often chocolate-brown or yellow.
+Golden Labrador puppies, like their parents, have a thick, short coat that can be black, chocolate-brown, or yellow.

 Care